 This year’s open enrollment season for military retirees to choose a dental plan under the FEDVIP program runs from Nov.
 14, 2022, through midnight EST on Dec.
 12, 2022, for coverage effective Jan.
 1, 2023.

-Retirees currently enrolled in a Federal Employee Dental and Vision Insurance Program (FEDVIP) plan automatically will continue enrollment into 2022.
-If you want to cancel or change your dental plan in any way, you must contact BENEFEDS during open enrollment.
+Retirees currently enrolled in a Federal Employee Dental and Vision Insurance Program (FEDVIP) plan will automatically continue their current enrollment into 2023.
+Those wishing to cancel or change your dental plan in any way must make changes to their insurance during open enrollment.